dmprotocolai/dungeon-master-protocol/README.md

 Est. Tokens: ~933,808
 ====================
 ```
-> Yes, this was from a real log.
+> Yes, this was from a real log, not a toy example.
+Yes, it did almost hit a million tokens.
 No, I am not okay.

 ---